HoopoSystems/react-version-check/README.md

 # keep your code updated to its latest version!
-Sometimes browsers cash websites, thus presenting an old version of them.
+Sometimes browsers cache websites, thus presenting an old version of them.
 The `<VersionCheck>` component checks if your version is the latest, and if not, it forces a hard refresh to fix this.
+**No more backward compatibility headaches!**

 ## usage example
 ```jsx